 Summer break is here but before you know it, it will be time for back to school.
 If your kid will be going into 9th grade this is a huge milestone.
 High school is so different from middle school.
 Are they ready?
 Are you ready?

 Consider how you can teach your kids to make smart decisions.
-How to help them have them best high school experience – to succeed, get involved, make friends and enjoy the last 4 years before they become adults.
+How to help them have the best high school experience – to succeed, get involved, make friends, and enjoy the last 4 years before they become adults.
 It’s a time to focus on teaching life skills but also giving them space to spread their wings and develop independence.